4 Easy & Affordable TikTok Routines That'll Transform Your Skin

 I just wanted an excuse to use this sound 😂 #beautytips #acneskincare #dermatologist #beautyroutine #learnontiktok #acnetips♬ Mi Pan Su Sus - 💍isterika💍✨

-Dermatologist Dr. Howard aka @dermbeautydoc on TikTok has seriously simplified acne skincare in this quick video.
-The evening routine starts with a double cleanse (cleansing twice to really lift away makeup and oil) using CeraVe's Foaming Facial Cleanser, $20.99.
+Dermatologist Dr Howard aka @dermbeautydoc on TikTok has seriously simplified acne skincare in this quick video.
+The evening routine starts with a double cleanse (cleansing twice to really lift away makeup and oil) using CeraVe's Foaming Facial Cleanser, £9.50.

 Advertisement

-Next up, a salicylic acid toner in the form of Paula's Choice's Skin Perfecting 2% BHA Liquid Exfoliant, $29.50 USD, which unclogs pores and smooths skin texture.
+Next up, a salicylic acid toner in the form of Paula's Choice's Skin Perfecting 2% BHA Liquid Exfoliant, £28, which unclogs pores and smooths skin texture.
 You can apply this with a cotton pad or your fingers if you're trying to be more eco-friendly.
-Follow with a lightweight moisturizer.
-Dr. Howard recommends SkinCeuticals.
-Try their Face Cream, $145, which makes skin feel soft and appear glowy; a cheaper alternative would be SVR SEBIACLEAR Hydra Moisturizer, $25.06.
+Follow with a lightweight moisturiser.
+Dr Howard recommends SkinCeuticals.
+Try their Face Cream, £120, which makes skin feel soft and appear glowy; a cheaper alternative would be SVR SEBIACLEAR Hydra Moisturiser, £14.
 Dermatologists also advise alternating between salicylic acid and a gentle retinoid serum each evening to unplug pores but that's down to personal preference, and it's all about what your skin can tolerate.